Searchresults

 Teaching in a Hybrid Setting: What?

 Teaching in a hybrid setting means that part of the students physically attends the lecture on campus, and that another part simultaneously attends the lecture online.
-Students attending the lecture online can either choose to attend individually (from home or from their student flat) …
+Students attending the lecture online can either choose to attend individually (from home or from their student …

 Read more